Sweder-g/HMP-simulations/README.md

 # HMP-simulations
-Geration and simulation code used for my bachelor thesis
+Generation and simulation code used for my bachelor thesis